shebanger/wpwpajs/README.md

 # wpwpajs
-Web Programming with Pythona nd JavaScript
+Web Programming with Python and JavaScript